Hildebrand Law, P.C. mobile logo

 The district court’s ruling that Plaintiff Carolyn Lazar lacks standing to bring her constitutional challenge under the Contracts Clause was reversed.
 The court does affirm the judgment finding that Lazar’s constitutional challenge fails and affirms the district court’s other rulings.

 If you have questions about beneficiary designation after an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.